 For many rural consumers the blended cost of electricity per kWh would drop by about 50% and the consumer's total energy costs would drop by more than $1000 / year.

-This proposed new electricity rate recognizes the higher real value of dependable nuclear generated electricity as compared to intermittent renewable renewable generated electricity.
+This proposed new electricity rate recognizes the higher real value of dependable nuclear generated electricity as compared to intermittent renewable generated electricity.
 This higher value is necessary to enable private sector investment in FNRs.

 FOSSIL CARBON TAX:

 The present federal Liberal refundable fossil carbon tax does not significantly reduce CO2 emissions because most electricity consumers have no economic alternative source of dependable non-fossil energy.